 Implications of bride price on domestic violence and reproductive health in Wakiso District, Uganda, Dan K. Kaye, Florence Mirembe, Anna Mia Ekstrom, Grace Bantebya Kyomuhendo, Annika Johansson.

 Objective: Bride price payment is a gender issue with implications on gender relations in different socio-cultural contexts.
-It also impacts Sexual and Reproductive Health and Rights.
-In a qualitative study on the perceptions of domestic violence in Wakiso district, payment of bride price emerged as one of the key factors associated with domestic violence.
-The study explored experiences, motivations, meanings, consequences and reproductive health implications of bride price payment in Wakiso district Uganda.
+In a qualitative research study on the perceptions of domestic violence in Wakiso district, payment of bride price emerged as one of the key factors associated with domestic violence.

 Findings: Participants perceived bride price as indicating that a woman was bought into the mans household, which reduced her household decision-making roles.
 It limited womens independence and perpetuated unequal gender power relations, especially regarding health-seeking behavior.

 Conclusion: Bride price payment is a contextual factor that the community in Wakiso District, Uganda, perceived as associated with domestic violence, with serious sexual and reproductive health implications.